 - A mentoring support scheme that will help produce these stories

-Journalists will not be considered to have completed the scheme until they have completed all the elements, which include producing at least one story or investigation on illicit financial flows, and will not receive their certificates until this point.
+Journalists will not be considered to have completed the scheme until they have completed all the elements, which include producing at least one story or investigation on illicit financial flows and will not receive their certificates until this point.

-- Journalists with at least two years of professional experience
+- Journalists with at least two years of professional experience and fluent English

 - Both freelancers and staff journalists may apply.
 Journalists working for a news organisation will need consent from their editor to take part.
 Freelancers should provide evidence that one or more media organisations will be willing to take their work.

-- Journalists working in any medium or multiple media are welcome to apply (print, online, radio or television)
+- Journalists working in any medium or multiple media are welcome to apply (print, online, radio or television).

-- Journalists should be based in Africa and working for one or more African media organisations
+- Journalists should be based in Africa and working for one or more African media organisations.

 Number of Awards: Not specified